What are Autopilot's standard fields?

 Autopilot’s standard fields are:

-Email, First Name, Last Name, Salutation, Company, Title, Industry, Phone, Mobile, Fax, Website, Mailing Street, Mailing City, Mailing State, Mailing Postal Code, Mailing Country, Lead Owner, Lead Source, Lead Status, Twitter, LinkedIn.
+Email, First Name, Last Name, Salutation, Company, Number of Employees, Title, Industry, Phone, Mobile, Fax, Website, Mailing Street, Mailing City, Mailing State, Mailing Postal Code, Mailing Country, Lead Owner, Lead Source, Lead Status, Twitter, LinkedIn.

 How to add a custom field